MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

         └── module2/
 ```

-So let's write an example queue module using the previous structure.
+Let's write an example queue module using the previous structure.
 We begin with a `modules/queues/inputs.tf` file.
 This file defines the input values passed into the module.
 Modules act as containers around the resources defined within them.
 This means that a module can not reference a value outside of the module unless it is explicitly passed in as a Terraform input parameter, nor can values made by the module be accessed outside of the module without explicitly passing the value outside the module via a Terraform output variable.

 Here is a example implementation of our `inputs.tf` file.